LXShades/spyroedit/docs/spyroedit_guide.md

 ### Autoload ###
 Autoload on level entry: If checked, SpyroEdit will load the textures, colours, etc from a level’s folder when you enter it.

+## Powers
+The Powers tab!
+If you're playing Spyro 2 or Spyro 3 (with some exceptions), you can use powers!

+There is no guide to powers.
+It is your destiny alone.
+Experiment and Be the Chosen One.

+Powers marked ‘S3’ work on Spyro 3 only.
+Powers marked with ‘S3PAL’ work on Spyro 3 PAL only.

 ## Genesis ##
 Ah, the oversaturated Genesis tab!
 This is what you use to connect with Genesis.